yashsinghcodes/wik/README.md

-# WI
+# WIK
-wi is command based wiki.
+wik is command based wiki.
 It let you search for any wikipedia up to date article on one query to your terminal.

 <div align="center">